 Your Guide to Fall Bulbs

-After a long winter, as the ground finally begins to soften and the first hints of green grass emerge from beneath the snow, the unexpected joy of a blooming Snowdrop or spring Crocus is like candy for our eyes.
+After a long winter, the unexpected joy of a blooming Snowdrop or spring Crocus in the garden is like candy for our eyes!
 Spring-blooming flowers like tulips, daffodils, hyacinth and snowdrops are the first, riotous colour in an Ontario garden.
 They bring the landscape back to life, and brighten our worlds in a celebration of vivid colours.
-Our full selection of spring-blooming bulbs has just arrived in our stores.
-Here’s a preview of our favourite types, and how to plant them now for an outstanding garden next year!
+Our full selection of spring-blooming bulbs has just arrived in TERRA stores.
+Here’s a preview of our favourite types, and how to plant them this Fall for an outstanding garden next year!

 The Earliest Bloomers